julian17uk/gochat2/README.md

 * Internal folder holds the internal functions
 * How to run tests: user$ go test -v (from within the test folder)
 * IPv6 check: This app uses IPv6 only.
 To confirm your machine is connected via IPv6 visit https://test-ipv6.com/ in a browser
-* Deployment instructions:
+* Deployment instructions in the terminal:
 * Step 1.
 On Machine A run the server userA$ go run tcp-server.go
 * Step 2.
 On Machine B run the client userB$ go run tcp-client.go
 * gochat is working once the following message has been receieved "Key exchange successful.
 Connection established"
-* To end the service on both sides press Ctrl-C in either server or clienbt
+* To end the service on both sides press Ctrl-C in either server or client terminal.

 ### Contribution guidelines ###